libaurex/libaurex-rs/README.md

 # libaurex
 libaurex is a cross-platform, low latency, high level audio API written in Rust.

+# v0.1.2
+## New Features
+- Async decoding
+- API redesign, it is now fully object-oriented instead of one bare function.

 # Features
 - Native backends for each platform for low latency audio playback via miniaudio.
     - WASAPI for Windows.